Anthony8845/rsschool-cv/cv.md

 ```
 **6.**

-**7.** i' studied in school, from 1999 to 2010.
+**7.** I studied in school, from 1999 to 2010.
 HTML courses on Algoitmika bootcamp, git courses on geekbrains.

 **8.** my level of English is Pre-Intermediate.